Ravish23/FastGraph-generator/README.md

 npm start
 ```

-The `npm start` command builds (compiles TypeScript and copies assets) the application into `dist/`, watches for changes to the source files, and runs `lite-server` on port `3000`.

-Shut it down manually with `Ctrl-C`.

 ## Run the application

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.